Felt Bicycles: Technology

 Felt has developed several unique bicycle technologies.
 For its time trial/triathlon bikes, Felt has developed the Bayonet Fork, which utilizes an external steerer in front of the head tube for additional stiffness and aerodynamic efficiency.
 Felt has also developed the Equilink suspension system for its full-suspension mountain bikes.

 Felt extensively utilizes wind tunnel and computational fluid dynamics modeling in its frame design process.

 Recall

-Felt has issued a recall of 2009 Felt model B12, B16 and S32 road bicycles because the fork steer tube can break, causing the rider to lose control, fall and suffer injuries.
+Felt has issued a recall of 2009 Felt model B12, B16 and S32 road bicycles because the steerer tube can break, causing the rider to lose control, fall, and suffer injuries.